mihikan/mihikan.github.io/about.md

 ### More Information

-I am a Computer Science Sophomo.
+I am a Computer Science Sophomore at UT Arlington.

 ### Contact me